 That was the key point for working in the field of vocational and further education.
 She is a mediator and coach, completed her Master's Degree in Adult Education / Lifelong Learning and finished her PhD in 2018.
-She worked for universities and institutions in the field of further education as well as a trainer and a coach before joining Frankfurt School in 2016.
-In the department for vocational and further education she combines her project experience with the knowledge of education.
+In 2016 she joined Frankfurt School in the department for vocational and further education, where she combined her project experience with the knowledge of education.
+Today she workes for universities and institutions in the field of further education as as a trainer and coach and is a professor for Adult Education at the IUBH Internationale Hochschule in Berlin.

 During my studies at the Frankfurt School I learned a lot that I could directly implement on my professional path.
 For example, dealing with the theoretical content in this depth, having the competence to act professionally in projects, to deal with different personalities and to adapt flexibly to new circumstances.
 In my current work in the field of vocational and further education I can interlink all this and develop it day by day.